harshitjain9/cs102SpringBoot/cs102-g1t2/README.md

 16. Click `Create Account`.
 17. Login and test.
 ## ------------------------------Change API and API call interval---------------------------
-18. Login with admin account: Username: admin@psa.com Password: admin
+18. Login with admin account: Username: admin@psa.com Password: abc
 19. You will see the webservice page.
 	NOTE: You do not need to add all of the field, just what you need to change.
 20. Click submit and check.